Winter Advice

 Of course you know that fish need oxygen but more importantly, just like us, they need to expel carbon dioxide.
 Carbon dioxide is also produced by any decaying organic materials in your pond -- leaves, dead plants, muck in the pond bottom.
 Often times if there's a fish kill it's because of the carbon dioxide build up more than the lack of oxygen.
 So how to keep this hole in the ice?

 - Use an Aerator -- An aerator with air stones placed just under the surface of the water will agitate the water enough to keep an opening most of the winter.
-There may be times when the temperature is in the single digits for an extend period of time that it will ice over, but this is rare.
+There may be times when the temperature is in the single digits for an extended period of time that it will ice over, but this is rare.
 Plus an aerator only uses 8 watts or less of electricity!
 Do not let the air stones rest on the pond bottom.
 The water on the bottom is the warmest -- it should not be disturbed.

 - Use a Deicer -- A floating deicer will keep a hole in the ice also.
 With an internal thermostat, the deicer will heat up when the water temperature approaches freezing and then shut off when the water warms to around 40 again.
 Deicers are an excellent way to keep a hole in the ice; however, water temperatures warm up more slowly than air temperatures.
 So even if the temperatures warm up into the 50's one day, the water may not warm up enough to turn off the deicer.
 Why is that a problem?
 Deicers for a medium sized pond will run 250 to 1500 watts -- that can be a lot of unnecessary electrical consumption.